JRegimbal/hat-box/_docs/information.md

 * <span id="category">**Haptic Category**</span>: Which haptic submodalities are controllable by the tool.
 Specifically: vibrotactile, force-feedback, and temperature.
 * <span id="abstraction">**Hardware Abstraction**</span>: How generic the hardware is, ranging from a class of available device, to specific consumer products, to bespoke, custom-built devices.
+For tools that support multiple Haptic Categories, the overall Hardware Abstraction is assigned with Bespoke before Consumer before Class.
+For example, a tool that uses both a Novint Falcon and any audio-driven vibrotactile actuator would be labeled "Consumer" rather than "Class".
 Note that unless commercialized, open hardware devices are counted as "bespoke".

 ## Interaction and Interface Information